prod-feng/python-lls/README.md

 # python-lls

-This is tool  can retrive all of the related processes, child or parent, of the process that one want to list.
+This is a tool  can retrive all of the related processes, child or parent, of the process that one wants to list.

 With user's input of a process id, it will find all the child and parent processes, include processes in the same sessions.